Winlink 2000 Communications

 All AGWPE files are located in the extract destination folder.
 AGWPE does not install files into the Windows folder.

-While on the download page, consider downloading AGWTERM.
+While on the download page, consider downloading AGWTERM.zip.
 This is a simple terminal program that can be used to confirm that AGWPE is working properly.

 Configuration Notes: